imixs/imixs-workflow/src/site/markdown/index.md

 # How Imixs-Workflow works

-Imixs-Workflow is an **open source workflow engine** for a human-centric business process management (BPM).
-Human-centric BPM means to support human skills and activities in a task oriented and event driven way.
-The **Imixs-Workflow project** provides a powerful framework to model business logic for Business Applications and BPM Solutions.
-The Imixs-Workflow engine can either be embedded into a Java Enterprise Application, or can be run as a service in a microservice architecture.
+**Imixs-Workflow** allows you to describe and execute your business process in a model driven way.
+The open source workflow engine is based on **BPMN 2.0** and designed for a human-centric business process management.
+In this way your application supports human skills and activities in a task oriented and event driven way.
+The Imixs-Workflow engine can be embedded into a Java Enterprise Application, or can be run as a microservice.

-## Imixs Microservice

-Imixs-Workflow provides a Rest Service API to encapsulates the Imixs-Workflow Engine into a microservice.
-In this architectural style the workflow engine can be bound to any business application, independent from the technology behind.
-Business logic can be changed without changing a single line of code.

-The [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) provides a Docker Container to start a Imixs-Workflow instance with a single command.

 ## BPMN 2.0

 Imixs-Workflow is based on the [BPMN 2.0 modeling standard](http://www.bpmn.org/).
-To create a Imixs-Workflow model the powerful Eclipse based modeling tool [Imixs-BPMN](./modelling/) can be used.
-To install Imixs-BPMN see the [installation guide](./modelling/install.html).
+You create a workflow model with the Eclipse based modeling tool [Imixs-BPMN](./modelling/).

 With BPMN 2.0 a business process can be described from different perspectives.
 In Imixs-Workflow the process status is described with the BPMN element '_Task_'.